sujal2060/JAVA_ASSIGNMENT_1/README.md

 # JAVA_ASSIGNMENT_1
-Here is the code of the First Assignment of OOP in JAVA..
+First Assignment of OOP in JAVA
+ Code by : Sujal Devkota
+ Roll number : 34